espocrm/documentation/docs/administration/emails.md

 # Email Administration

+!!! important

-Important: [Cron](server-configuration.md#setting-up-crontab) should be configured in your system to make email fetching work.
+    [Cron](server-configuration.md#setting-up-crontab) should be configured in your system to make email fetching work.

 ## Overview